ysmood/junit/readme.md

     - **<u>example</u>**:

-        Filter the tests, only it the odd ones.
+        Filter the tests, only the odd ones will be tested.
         ```js
         import junit from "junit";
         let it = junit();